maros/Zway-Astronomy/README.md

 For example, the solar altitude may be used in conjunction with the MotionTrigger module ( https://github.com/maros/Zway-MotionTrigger ) to trigger lights only if it is dark outside.
-Events emited by this module (eg. astronomy.sunrise) can be caught and processed by the Event Watcher ( https://github.com/maros/Zway-EventWatcher ) module to trigger custom actions.
+Events emitted by this module (eg. astronomy.sunrise) can be caught and processed by the Event Watcher ( https://github.com/maros/Zway-EventWatcher ) module to trigger custom actions.